 Is gpedit msc available in windows 10 home?

 Unfortunately No, Group Policy Editor or GPEdit.msc is found to be missing in Windows Home Edition.

 Group Policy Editor or GPEdit.msc is a part of Windows Pro, Enterprises and Education edition.

-Whenever we try to launch Group Policy Editor with a command GPEdit.msc using RUN, it will show below message.
+Whenever we try to launch Group Policy Editor with a command GPEdit.MSC using RUN, it will show the below message.

 Pop up message:

 Windows cannot find “gpedit.msc“.
 Make sure you typed the name correctly, and then try again.

 Fortunately, there is a trick that we will discuss here how to enable GPEdit.msc or Group Policy Editor in Windows 10 Home Edition.

 You can also enable Group Policy Editor by doing some changes to Registry Editor.
 But, we found it a lengthy procedure and also risky for the novice user.